wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 Please [read the documentation](https://github.com/Nexmo/nexmo-python#installation) for more details.

-## Create a Nexmo Voice Application
+## Create a Vonage Voice Application

 Create a directory for your project and change into that new directory.

-Although you can create a Nexmo application in the Dashboard, you can also create one on the command line if you have Nexmo CLI installed:
+Although you can create a Vonage application in the Dashboard, you can also create one on the command line if you have Nexmo CLI installed:

 ```
 nexmo app:create "Blog Voice App" https://1234abcd.ngrok.io/webhooks/answer https://1234abcd.ngrok.io/webhooks/event --keyfile=private.key